boots-edu/textbook/source/text/7-exceptions_code_qual/general.md

 </details>

 ## Key Idea
 Programmers should always try to create efficient, readable, and maintainable code.
-It’s not that hard to do it right.
+It's not that hard to do it right.

 ## Best Practices
 ![](../../assets/images/general_code_1.jpg)